Dipsingh/dipsingh.github.io/_posts/2025-08-05-FlowControl-HighSpeed-Networks.md

 {: .center}
 ![CBFC3](/images/post33/fig13.png "CBFC3")

-Below is a time sequence diagram which goes through all the events in more detail.
+Below is a time sequence diagram (“Click to enlarge”) which goes through all the events in more detail.

 {: .center}
 [![CBFC4](/images/post33/fig14.png "CBFC4")](/images/post33/timeline_full.png)